izagood/code_training_JAVA/README.md

 # code_trainning_history

-hi guys~
+Hi guys~

-this is my history for codeing
+This is my history for coding

-so there is not consistent theme here